 Restaurants are among the biggest energy consumers across all types of commercial spaces.
 Beyond the demand created through heating, cooling and lighting, the cost of sanitation and the utilities needed to run equipment all add up to an energy spend that can be a significant portion of total operating expenses.

 Concern over this $21 million cost led California Pizza Kitchen to seek the help of energy management experts ENGIE Impact to gain a better understanding of how California Pizza Kitchen could better manage its collective energy use.

 ENGIE Impact had already been processing the company’s expenses for years and had already developed highly detailed profiles of energy use trends for every restaurant in the company’s portfolio, representing more than 250 locations.
 This vast database of energy consumption data that had been built during the bill payment and auditing process was the key to the success of California Pizza Kitchen’s energy management program.

 Armed with this data, ENGIE Impact was able to quickly identify and prioritize areas for improvement.
 This consumption data was integrated into monthly Energy Performance Reports (EPRs) that drill down to site-level detail.
 Facilities with similar energy requirements commensurate on climate, size, and hours of operation were grouped for easy comparison.
-The EPRs allows users to compare site performance against portfolio averages as well as Department of Energy database averages.
+The EPRs allow users to compare site performance against portfolio averages as well as Department of Energy database averages.

-Coleman’s team put ENGIE Impact’s EPRs to the test, using the data identify the restaurant chain’s worst performing locations, analyze what it was about those sites that made them outliers in their group in terms of energy use, and put solutions in place that would get their use back down to the portfolio average.
+Coleman’s team put ENGIE Impact’s EPRs to the test, using the data identify the restaurant chain’s lowest-performing locations, analyze what it was about those sites that made them outliers in their group in terms of energy use, and put solutions in place that would get their use back down to the portfolio average.